valsson-group/masterclass-22-11/INSTRUCTIONS.md

 too small, the algorithm runs out of "steam" too fast and the simulation converges slowly.
 These two extreme cases should be avoided.

-### Optional exercise 6: Uniform target distribution
+### Optional Exercise 6: Uniform Target Distribution
 Perform a simulation using an uniform target distribution and see how this changes the results.